Gearing up for the Xbox Series X, Microsoft has stopped making the Xbox One X - Local News 8

 And now, as the new Xbox Series X approaches its Holiday 2020 release, Microsoft is finally pulling the plug.

-“With the new devices and services coming out, this seems more like an effort to reduce the number of [consoles] in the market and avoid consumer confusion,” Joost van Dreunun, founder of video game investment firm New Breukelen, told CNN
+“With the new devices and services coming out, this seems more like an effort to reduce the number of [consoles] in the market and avoid consumer confusion,” Joost van Dreunen, founder of video game investment firm New Breukelen, told CNN.

 Microsoft may also be discontinuing the all-digital Xbox One S to make room for its cheaper next-generation Xbox, codenamed “Lockhart,” which is rumored to be announced next month.
 Its release date is unknown.